The Dopamine Problem We Built

 The answer was dopamine.
 Not drugs.
 Feeds.

 Social media, short-form video, infinite scroll, algorithmic recommendations.
 The entire consumer internet was optimized for one metric: time on screen.
 The more time you spend, the more ads you see, the more data you generate, the more precisely the next hit can be delivered.
-It is the documented business model of every major platform built since 2010.
+That is the documented business model of every major platform built since 2010.

 The Loop That Broke Us